5t3ph/course-grid-flexbox-landing-page/lessons/01-choosing-grid-or-flexbox/README.md

 ## Choose Between Grid or Flexbox for CSS Layout

-> Learn the fundamental difference between CSS grid and flexbox layout, and create utility classes for each display value.
-Then begin to apply these concepts to style the landing page navigation.
+> Learn the fundamental difference between CSS grid and flexbox layout, and create utility classes for each `display` value.
+Then begin to apply and expand these concepts to style the landing page navigation.

 ## Development Scripts